BluePsychoRanger/SkyBlock_Collection/src/packs/extras/skyvoid_additions/README.md

 *fox spawning is the default way to get sweet berries*
 Sweet berries can be bought for 1 emerald
 **Requires Additional Wandering Trades*

+### Trial Chamber Sherds from Traders
+Wandering traders will sell pottery sherds exclusive to trial chambers
+**Requires Additional Wandering Trades*

+### Heavy Core Renewability
+Falling anvils shot by a breeze have a chance to convert into a heavy core

+### Ominous Keys from Ominous Raid Captains
+Raid Captains in a level 5 raid can drop ominous trial keys